- A term sheet is only a plan for the deal and not a legal promise to invest.

 A venture capital term sheet is the blueprint for an investment.
-Although term sheets have a set of formalized components, terms are generally undefined and parties on either side of the table may have very different understandings of what the terms actually mean.
-Nonetheless, the term sheet does require everyone to forecast the likelihood of various outcomes for your business, including its value and the timing and terms of future financing.
+Although term sheets have a set of formalized components, terms are generally undefined.
+The parties involved may have different understandings of what the terms mean.
+Nonetheless, the term sheet does require everyone to forecast the likelihood of various outcomes for your business, including its value as well as the timing and terms of future financing.

 The term sheet is also not a legal promise to invest.
-Typically, the term sheet is simply a contract in the sense that it requires you to keep negotiations confidential and, in some cases, may prevent you from soliciting any other investors for a period of time.
+Typically, the term sheet is simply a contract that requires you to keep negotiations confidential and, in some cases, may prevent you from soliciting any other investors for a period of time.

 These are five documents that more definitively spell out the obligations of the relationship with your investor and are negotiated later.
 They are based on the initial term sheet: